-Around 107 million tons of fiber were processed around the world in 2021, for example for clothing, technical textiles or home textiles.
+Around 106 million tons of fiber were processed around the world in 2022, mainly for clothing, technical textiles or home textiles.
 Fiber consumption is growing with the world population and disposable income, on average between two and three percent per year.

 Rieter Business Model